ssavitzky/ssavitzky.github.io/Blog/index.md

 ---

 I've been blogging for quite a long time, under several different names.
-This blog collects my computer-related posts.
+This blog collects posts about my open source software and other projects.

 [Posts listed by tag]({{baseurl}}/tags)